 Chlorpyrifos contaminates our food and water, and agricultural workers and families in rural communities are at the front lines of exposure to this neurotoxic chemical.
 Exposing children to chlorpyrifos results in reduced IQ, loss of working memory and attention deficit disorders.
 Workers poisoned by chlorpyrifos experience vomiting, muscle cramps and twitching, tremors and weakness.
 This neurotoxic pesticide was banned for residential use nearly two decades ago, so why would the EPA continue to allow it to be used on farms, where it can poison everything it touches?

 Earthjustice will hold the EPA accountable.
-We’re back in court asking for an order directing the EPA to put a full ban in place.
+We’re in court asking for an order directing the EPA to put a full ban in place and we’re asking the Biden EPA to right this wrong and ban chlorpyrifos on its own.
 Join us in urging the government to keep this toxic pesticide out of our food, our water, our schools and yards, and our bodies.